Engage Locally & Globally

 Global Health Initiative

-The Global Health Initiative represents UIC School of Public Health’s commitment to improving the health of populations around the world.
+The Global Health Program represents UIC School of Public Health’s commitment to improving the health of populations around the world.
 Our faculty members are involved in projects that include HIV/AIDS prevention, access to safe drinking water, emergency preparedness and disaster management, the transmission of sexually transmitted infections, and the prevention and treatment of chronic disease.
 The Global Health Initiative supports our students in their dedication to global public health issues.
 Through a field work component, students have an opportunity to collaborate with faculty on their research projects or to work with other institutions or organizations.
 Most recently, our students have completed field work in Haiti, Rwanda, India, Ghana, Israel, Russian, Guatemala and Chile.
 The Global Health Initiative continues to grow, reflecting current trends of globalization and the ongoing commitment of our faculty and students in the areas of teaching, research and service.

 - Academic Affairs